marcschaer93/express-jobly/readme.md

 - **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - **PostgreSQL**: A powerful, open-source object-relational database system.

+### Testing Technologies

+For ensuring code quality and functionality, the project utilizes:

+- **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity, used for writing unit and integration tests.
+- **Supertest**: A Super-agent driven library for testing HTTP servers, used in conjunction with Jest to test Express API routes and responses.

 ### Dependencies

 Ensure you have Node.js and PostgreSQL installed on your system.
 You can download them from their official websites: